-This is the sixth year for the Stair Climb, an event that would not be possible without Melinda Monts, the wife of Captain Kelly Monts, and the Tupelo Fire Department Ladies Auxiliary.
+This is the seventh year for the Stair Climb, an event that would not be possible without Melinda Monts, the wife of Captain Kelly Monts, and the The Tupelo Fire Department Ladies Auxiliary.

 The Tupelo 9/11 Stair Climb pays tribute to the 343 firefighters, 72 law enforcement, and 8 EMTs who lost their lives on Ground Zero on September 11.

-Melinda Monts spearheaded the event six years ago to raise funds for the fire department and a local charity of their choosing while also honoring the first responders who sacrificed their lives on 9/11.
+Melinda Monts spearheaded the event seven years ago to raise funds for a local charity of their choosing while also honoring the first responders who sacrificed their lives on 9/11.
 “We don’t ever want anyone to forget 9/11.
-It’s been 21 years since the twin towers fell, and sometimes people ask me, “why do you still do this?
+It’s been 22 years since the twin towers fell, and sometimes people ask me, “why do you still do this?
 9/11 was so long ago!?
 And, that’s exactly why—we don’t ever want to forget.”

-“This is a great event that takes a lot of hard work, but it’s also a good way for us to remember 9/11 here in Tupelo,” Captain Brad Robinson said.
+“This is a great event that takes a lot of hard work, but it’s also a good way for us to remember 9/11 here in Tupelo,” Fire Chief Brad Robinson said.

-The Stair Climb took place at the Bancorp South Arena in downtown Tupelo, beginning at 7:30 am and ending at noon.
-Each participant who registers for the stair climb receives a t-shirt and climbs the equivalent of 110 stories throughout the BancorpSouth Arena while wearing a memorial badge remembering one of the fallen first responders from 9/11/01.
-This year, Monts took the time to research the lives of these fallen first responders, and there was a small biography about their life to accompany the badge.
+The Stair Climb will take place at the Cadence Bank Arena in downtown Tupelo, on Saturday, September 9, beginning at 7:00 am and ending at noon.
+Each participant who registers for the stair climb receives a t-shirt and climbs the equivalent of 110 stories throughout the arena while wearing a memorial badge remembering one of the fallen first responders from 9/11/01.
+Monts takes the time to research the lives of these fallen first responders, and there is a small biography about their life to accompany the badge.